Labadee

 The beaches are beautiful, and each has its own personality.
 Barefoot Beach is the main area with the most loungers and food service — lively, social, easy.
 Columbus Cove is calmer and better for families with small children (the water is shallower and gentler).
 Nellie's Beach is the premium option — exclusive cabanas with butler service and upgraded food, worth the splurge if you want to feel like royalty.
 I've done all three on various visits, and honestly, I've been happy everywhere.
 The water is consistently gorgeous, the sand is well-maintained, and there's rarely a crowd problem because the whole peninsula has been carefully designed to distribute guests across multiple zones.

 The Dragon's Tail Coaster is another favorite — an alpine coaster that winds down from the mountain, half-ride and half-controlled descent, with beautiful views the whole way.
-The Arawak Aqua Park is floating in the bay with trampolines, slides, and obstacles for anyone who wants playground-style water play.
+The Arawak Aqua Park is floating in the bay with trampolines, slides, and obstacles for anyone who wants playground-style water play (and yes, that name is a deliberate nod to the Taino's parent cultural group, which I appreciate as a small gesture toward historical acknowledgment).
 Kayaking and paddleboarding are available if you prefer self-powered exploration.
 And the food has been excellent every time — the complimentary buffet serves Haitian-accented dishes alongside Caribbean standards, and the jerk chicken in particular is better than anything I've had at Jamaican ports.

 I want to address the elephant in the room, because it would be dishonest not to: Labadee is in Haiti, and Haiti has struggled with political instability and security concerns, which is why Royal Caribbean has suspended visits periodically over the past few years.
 The private peninsula is fully fenced and secured — you are not interacting with mainland Haiti during your visit, and the security infrastructure is substantial.
 Whether that arrangement makes you comfortable or uncomfortable is a personal decision, and I respect both perspectives.
 What I will say is that when Labadee is operating, the local employees I've spoken with have expressed genuine gratitude for the jobs, the stability, and the cross-cultural exchange.
 The market artisans are talented craftspeople selling authentic work, not mass-produced imports.
 It's not a perfect solution to a complex situation, but it's something.